Zum Inhalt springen

 Advanced: AI Defense for LLM Apps

-Static analysis for AI application security that maps every LLM call in your Python codebase and checks for missing guardrails.
-Python only (TypeScript/Go support planned).
+Static analysis for AI application security that maps every LLM call in your codebase and checks for missing guardrails.
+Python support is mature; direct TypeScript / TSX discovery and shared guardrail checks are now available in beta.

 # Discover all LLM integrations